greydanus/greydanus.github.io/2023-02-14-ncf-quantum.md

 ---
 layout: post
 comments: true
-title:  "Simulation as Optimization: Minimizing the Action with Gradient Descent"
-excerpt: "Physics problems can be written as optimization problems and solved with gradient descent."
+title:  "A Quantum Simulation based on the Feynman Path Integral"
+excerpt: "This interference occurs because the phase evolves differently with each path and thus is out of sync when the paths recombine."
-date:   2022-11-18 6:50:00
+date:   2023-02-16 6:50:00
 mathjax: true
+author: Sam Greydanus, Tim Strang, and Isabella Caruso
-thumbnail: /assets/sim-as-opt/thumbnail.png
+thumbnail: /assets/ncf/thumbnail_quantum.png
 ---
 <style>
 .wrap {
     max-width: 900px;